Staff vs. Senior Engineer: The Skills That Separate Individual Mastery from Organizational Impact

 2. Fill out the brief form with your background and availability

-4. Check your inbox for the approval decision (typically within a few days)
+4. Check your inbox for the approval decision (which should arrive within a few days)

 5. Log in to your dashboard, choose your first project, and start earning